awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-lambdarequestauthorizer.md

 List of authorization scopes for this authorizer\.
 *Type*: List
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `FunctionArn`   <a name="sam-api-lambdarequestauthorizer-functionarn"></a>
-Specify the function arn of the Lambda function which gives the authorization to Api
+Specify the function arn of the Lambda function which provides authorization for the API\.
 *Type*: String
 *Required*: Yes
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `FunctionInvokeRole`   <a name="sam-api-lambdarequestauthorizer-functioninvokerole"></a>
 Adds authorizer credentials to the OpenApi definition of the Lambda authorizer\.
 *Type*: String
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `FunctionPayloadType`   <a name="sam-api-lambdarequestauthorizer-functionpayloadtype"></a>
-This property can be used to define the type of Lambda Authorizer for an Api\.
+This property can be used to define the type of Lambda Authorizer for an API\.
 Supported values: TOKEN and REQUEST
 *Type*: String
 *Required*: No
 *Default*: TOKEN
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `Identity`   <a name="sam-api-lambdarequestauthorizer-identity"></a>
 This property can be used to specify an `IdentitySource` in an incoming request for an authorizer
 *Type*: [LambdaRequestAuthorizationIdentity](sam-property-api-lambdarequestauthorizationidentity.md)
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

 ## Examples<a name="sam-property-api-lambdarequestauthorizer--examples"></a>